Conics on Gushel-Mukai fourfolds, EPW sextics and Bridgeland moduli spaces: Introduction

-Our approach to Theorem~\ref{main_theorem_1} is projecting objects related to conics to the Kuznetsov component.
+We approach Theorem~\ref{main_theorem_1} by projecting objects related to conics to the Kuznetsov component.
 The Hilbert scheme of conics $F_g(X)$ of a general GM fourfold $X$ is a smooth projective variety of dimension 5.
 By \cite{iliev2011fano}, there exists a morphism

 and this morphism is an essential $\mathbb{P}^1$-fibration in that $f$ contracts a $\mathbb{P}^1$-family of generic conics, while taking two special types of conics to two different points.
 Starting with a twisted structure sheaf $\oh_C(H)$ of a conic $C\subset X$, we show that the projection functor to~$\Ku(X)$ produces an essential $\mathbb{P}^1$-fibration over $\mathcal{M}_{\sigma}(\Ku(X),\Lambda_1)$.
-More precisely, if $X$ is a very general GM fourfold, we prove that the morphism $p:F_g(X)\rightarrow\mathcal{M}_{\sigma}(\Ku(X),\Lambda_1)$ induced by the projection functor coincides with the morphism $f$ constructed in \cite{iliev2011fano}.
+More precisely, if $X$ is a very general GM fourfold, we prove that the morphism $p\colon F_g(X)\rightarrow\mathcal{M}_{\sigma}(\Ku(X),\Lambda_1)$ induced by the projection functor coincides with the morphism $f$ constructed in \cite{iliev2011fano}.
 As a result, we prove that $\mathcal{M}_{\sigma}(\Ku(X),\Lambda_1)\cong\widetilde{Y}_{A^{\perp}}$.

 In \cite{kuznetsov2019categorical}, the authors study GM varieties of arbitrary dimension and propose the following conjecture. \begin{conjecture}[{\cite[Conjecture 1.7]{kuznetsov2019categorical}}] If $X$ and $X'$ are GM varieties of the same dimension such that there exists an equivalence $\Ku(X)\simeq\Ku(X')$, then $X$ and $X'$ are birationally equivalent. \end{conjecture}